Lubes

 Silicone-based lubricants are among the newest options on the market and can be used safely with condoms and non-silicone sex toys.
 Unlike water-based lube, however, silicone-based lube lasts the duration of most sessions and should not need to be reapplied unless initial application was inadequate.
 Many lubricated condom brands are manufactured using silicone-based lubricants.
 Most flavored lubes are also of a silicone variety.

-Silicone-based lubes should never be used with sex toys made of silicone, as the formula may dissolve the surface of the toys, leading to a sticky feeling and potential degradation over time.
+Silicone-based lubes should never be used with sex toys made of silicone, like our dildos, as the formula may dissolve the surface of the toys, leading to a sticky feeling and potential degradation over time.
 Another downside of silicone based lube is that it can potentially stain your sheets if your not careful.

 Oil Based Lube